- Search The Registry

 - My Account

 This date in 1918 marks the birth of Ella Fitzgerald.
-She was an African American jazz singer from Newport News, Virginia.
+She was a Black jazz singer from Newport News, Virginia.

 Considered one of the greatest singers in jazz history, Fitzgerald moved as a child with her mother and her stepfather to Yonkers, New York.
 As a teenager, she began winning amateur talent contests at the Harlem Opera House and its nearby competitor, the Apollo Theater.
 This recognition led to an invitation to sing with drummer and band leader Chick Webb at the Savoy Ballroom.
 Upon Webb’s death in 1939, Fitzgerald became leader of the band.